AliceO2Group/analysis-framework/docs/hyperloop/notifications.md

 ## <a name="datasetChanged"></a>Dataset changed

 * Notifies the user that an update has been made to one of the datasets included in his or her analyses.
 The notification message contains a link to the history of the dataset that has been modified, as well as a link to the analysis this dataset is included in.
 The update here indicates that:
-  * The name or discription of the dataset has changed
+  * The list of runs to be excluded in a production has been modified
   * The dataset has been staged or unstaged to a target
   * A linked dataset had been added or removed
-  * The automatic composition schedule has been changed
+  * The automatic composition settings have changed, e.g. the schedule

 <div align="center">
     <img src="../images/datasetChanged.png" width="90%">